shanzewang/AAE6102-Assignment2/README.md

 For current smartphone navigation applications, DGNSS represents the most practical solution, balancing improved accuracy with feasible implementation requirements.
 As smartphone hardware evolves, PPP-RTK shows the greatest promise for future high-precision navigation applications, particularly as dual-frequency receivers become standard in consumer devices.

+# Task 2 - GNSS in Urban Areas

+## Fundamentals of Skymask Application

+The analyzed skymask information comprises correlations between directional measurements—specifically the azimuthal coordinates (AZ values ranging from 1-360 degrees) and their associated minimum elevation thresholds (EL values) that permit direct visibility.
+When employing Standard Least-squares Estimation techniques, incoming satellite transmissions can be evaluated by determining their specific azimuthal position, then assessing whether the corresponding elevation exceeds the minimum threshold established in the skymask dataset.
+Transmissions with elevations falling below these thresholds are considered obstructed and subsequently excluded from positioning calculations.
+Should fewer than four satellites remain viable after this filtering procedure, position determination for that particular time point becomes unfeasible.

+## Processing Methodology Description

+The procedural framework for implementing skymask filtering operates as follows: Initially, the system processes a collection of GNSS observations with no qualifying line-of-sight transmissions recorded.
+For each detected satellite, the system calculates its elevation parameter and determines its azimuthal orientation.
+Using this azimuth value, the corresponding minimum elevation requirement is retrieved from the skymask dataset.
+The system then evaluates whether the satellite's actual elevation falls below this threshold value.
+If so, the transmission is classified as non-line-of-sight and excluded; otherwise, it increases the running count of viable observations.
+This process repeats for all detected satellites.
+Upon completion, if the total of qualifying transmissions falls below four, the positioning attempt is abandoned for that epoch; otherwise, the qualifying satellite data proceeds to the positioning computation stage.

+## Performance Analysis Results

+Analysis of urban environment data spanning 839 distinct measurement epochs revealed notable differences between standard estimation techniques and those incorporating skymask filtering.
+The implementation of skymask filtering demonstrated significant improvements in positioning precision by eliminating low-quality non-line-of-sight transmissions.
+However, numerical assessment revealed a complex impact on overall accuracy metrics.
+The standard estimation technique produced a three-dimensional root-mean-square error of 85.13 meters with a standard deviation of 35.33 meters across all 839 measurement epochs.
+In contrast, the skymask-enhanced approach yielded a higher root-mean-square error of 100.36 meters but achieved a slightly improved standard deviation of 33.18 meters, also maintaining complete availability across all 839 epochs.

+This outcome suggests a notable tradeoff: while filtering enhances precision through signal quality control, it potentially compromises accuracy by reducing the geometric diversity of satellite signals, particularly in the vertical dimension.
+The reduced satellite count after filtering, while eliminating problematic signals, also diminishes the vertical positioning geometry, potentially explaining the deterioration in three-dimensional positioning performance despite improved precision metrics.
+Theoretically, this filtering approach could result in insufficient satellite availability for some measurement periods, though in this particular dataset, solutions remained available for all epochs regardless of methodology.

+# Task 3 - GPS RAIM (Receiver Autonomous Integrity Monitoring)

+## Dataset and Methodology Overview

+This analysis employs the "OpenSky" dataset containing 926 distinct temporal measurements.
+Each measurement epoch consistently records 9 satellite signal receptions.
+The methodology implements RAIM protocols which first perform fault detection, followed by isolation procedures.
+Upon identifying a single erroneous measurement, the system isolates this specific observation and recalculates positioning parameters.

+## Implementation Specifications

+For Weighted Least Squares positioning implementation, modify `settings.sys.ls_type = 1` in the "42.m" file.
+The weighted RAIM algorithm integration occurs within lines 154-189 of "calcPosLSE.m", utilizing supporting functional components "chi2_detector.m" and "compute_PL.m".

+## Mathematical Framework

+The weighted position estimation $\boldsymbol{X}$ is determined through the expression:

+$$\boldsymbol{X} = (G^T W G)^{-1} G^T W \boldsymbol{Y}, \tag{1}$$

+with the WSSE (Weighted Sum of Squared Errors) statistical metric formulated as:

+$$WSSE = \sqrt{\boldsymbol{Y}^T W (I - P) \boldsymbol{Y}}, \tag{2}$$

+where the detection threshold $T$ is established by:

+$$T(N, P_{FA}) = \sqrt{Q_{\chi^2, N-4}(1 - P_{FA})}, \tag{3}$$

+with $Q_{\chi^2, N-4}(\cdot)$ representing the quantile function for Chi-square distributions having $N-4$ degrees of freedom.
+The three-dimensional Protection slope parameter for each satellite $i$ is calculated using:

+$$\text{Pslope} = \frac{\sqrt{(K^2_{1,i} + K^2_{2,i} + K^2_{3,i})}}{\sqrt{W_{ii}(1 - P_{ii})}}. \tag{4}$$

+Integration of equations $(3)$ and $(4)$ enables computation of the three-dimensional Protection Level (PL):

+$$\text{PL} = max[\text{Pslope}] T(N, P_{FA}) + k(P_{MD})\sigma, \tag{5}$$

+where $\sigma = 3\text{m}$, and $k(P_{MD}) = Q_N (1 - \frac{P_{MD}}{2})$ with $Q_N(\cdot)$ denoting the standard normal distribution quantile function.

+## Performance Assessment

+Both conventional and weighted RAIM frameworks were evaluated against OLS and WLS positioning outputs respectively.
+The traditional RAIM implementation revealed certain epochs generating test statistics (represented in performance charts) exceeding calculated thresholds, indicating potential measurement anomalies.
+Further investigation during isolation phases consistently identified two potentially faulty measurements among the nine received signals for these problematic epochs.
+This situation prevented successful isolation of individual faults, necessitating positioning abandonment during affected epochs with corresponding suspension of Protection Level calculations.
+All successfully calculated PLs remained below the established Alert Limit of 50 meters, confirming the effectiveness of the developed RAIM methodology in identifying and excluding compromised or substandard measurements.

+The weighted RAIM implementation demonstrated that test statistics across all 926 epochs remained below calculated thresholds.
+The weighting mechanism eliminated detection of potentially faulty measurements, thereby circumventing isolation procedures.
+Protection Levels were successfully calculated for all measurement epochs, with verification charts confirming all PL values remained within acceptable Alert Limits.

 # Task 4 – LEO Satellites for Navigation: Challenges in Utilizing LEO Communication Satellites for Navigation: Critical Analysis of System Architecture Limitations